 How to pick a preferred Alexa speaker or speaker group

-If you like, you can set a given Echo device to automatically play music on an Alexa speaker group without having to tell Alexa which group to use.
-For example, if you have an Echo in the kitchen, you could set it up so that whenever you ask Alexa to play tunes, it would play them on your “Kitchen/dining room” speaker group by default.
+If you like, you can set an Echo device in a given room to automatically play music on an Alexa speaker group without having to tell Alexa which speaker group to use.
+For example, if you have an Echo speaker in the kitchen, you could set it so that when you say “Alexa, play music,” your tunes play on your “Upstairs” speaker group by default.

-Open the Alexa mobile app, tap the Devices tab at the bottom of the screen, and then pick a device group from the Groups section.
+Open the Alexa mobile app, tap the Devices tab at the bottom of the screen, and then tap on a device group from the Groups section.
 Don’t have any groups yet?
-Tap the Plus button in the top-right corner of the screen to create one.
+Tap the “+” button in the top-right corner of the screen to create one.

 To temporarily override the preferred speaker setting for an Echo device, just tell Alexa where you’d like your music to play (“Alexa, play Ciara on Ben’s Echo Dot”).